 How does Audubon protect clean water in Minnesota and Iowa?

-Audubon Minnesota’s approach to protect and enhance clean water employs three strategies: Conservation, Advocacy, and Outreach and Education.
+Audubon Minnesota protects and enhances clean water using three strategies: Conservation, Advocacy, and Outreach.
 In each endeavor, working to engage people is a hallmark of Audubon’s approach.

 - Conservation: Our conservation work for clean water includes managing and restoring floodplain and bluffland habitats along the Mississippi River and working with landowners to develop conservation plans for their properties to improve habitat conditions and water quality.